Nursatdeveloper/kaspi.kz-clone/README.md

 # kaspi.kz-clone
-Full backend and frontend clone of the number one fintech app in Kazakhstan kaspi.kz Application was built for only practice purposes!
+Full backend and frontend clone of the number one fintech app in Kazakhstan kaspi.kz<br/>
+Application was built for only practice purposes!

 # Briefly about the development process

-Backend will be in microservice architecture
+Backend will be in microservice architecture <br/>
 Each microservice will be implemented by CQRS (Command Query Responsibility Segregation) pattern

 ## For the phase 1
-Microservice will interact with web client
+Microservice will interact with web client<br/>
 Overall architecture of application
 ## For the phase 2
-Microservice will interact with mobile client in Kotlin Overall architecture of application
+Microservice will interact with mobile client in Kotlin <br/>
+Overall architecture of application

 # Microservice documentation